khmarbaise/sapm/README.md

 - Object model created and fit my needs.
 - ANTLR Grammar works reading
 - Combination of the above parts is not yet done.
+  - The first configuration can be read and produces a correct AccessRules instance.

 The following rule set can be handled with the classes: